adamparker75/Lumley-U16s/README.md

 # _**Lumley Ladies Under 16’s**_ <img align="right" width="100" height="100" src="assets/images/lumley_fc_logo.png">

 This website was designed for my daughters football team the Lumley Ladies under 16’s.
 Currently there is nowhere for people to go to find out information about the team, such as the latest fixtures and results or league table, or even where the team play.
-I designed the website with this in mind, it’s somewhere that players, supporters, friends and family and also people new to the team can come and find out how the team is performing and get a little bit of information on each of the players.
+I designed the website with this in mind, it is somewhere that players, supporters, friends and family and also people new to the team can come and find out how the team is performing and get a little bit of information on each of the players.
 There is also a contact form to enable people to contact us with any questions, or tell us a bit about themselves if they want to join the team.

+You can view the deployed website here - [Lumley Ladies Under 16's](https://adamparker75.github.io/MS1-Lumley-U16s/).

 ## _**UX**_

-I designed the website with a mobile first approach, I wanted it to be easy to navigate and have a similar structure to each page, this is so users feel a familiarity with each page they are viewing.
-The colours were chosen as I feel they work well with the club colours of Red, Black and White.
+I designed the website with a mobile first approach, I wanted it to be easy to navigate and have a similar structure to each page, this is so that users feel a familiarity with each page they are viewing. <br> The colours were chosen as I feel they work well with the club colours of Red, Black and White.

 ### _**Target Audience**_